justeat/JustEat.RecruitmentTest/README.md

 - Please complete the user story below.
 - Your code should compile and run in one step.
 - Feel free to use whatever frameworks / libraries / packages you like.
-- In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
-Please send an email to [tech.recruitment@just-eat.com](mailto:tech.recruitment@just-eat.com) with your **valid Google email address** so we can give you the correct upload permissions.

 ### User Story